 Nothing wrong with this in principle, as long as people understand what they are giving and what they are getting.
-They are getting connectivity and exposure and recommendations, New Jersey NJ N.J., and they are giving data about the places they go, perhaps not just to the social network but to the business partners of the for-profit corporation that is running it.
+They are getting connectivity and exposure and recommendations, and they are giving data about the places they go, perhaps not just to the social network but to the business partners of the for-profit corporation that is running it.

 In any case, forgetting the names of these networks, I did a little searching and then settled on foursquare as the example I would use.
-"Check-in to find your friends, unlock your city," says the site, and the front page then gives a rolling report of what the site members are doing and saying, for example, "Jim N, cheap soma. in DeKalb, Illiois became the mayor of Caribou Coffee."
-You can click on the name of the member (player, really) or the establishment to get more information about either, Kjøp Discount soma.
+“Check-in to find your friends, unlock your city,” says the site, and the front page then gives a rolling report of what the site members are doing and saying, for example, “Jim N. in DeKalb, Illiois became the mayor of Caribou Coffee.”
+You can click on the name of the member (player, really) or the establishment to get more information about either.
 As the site explains,

-People use foursquare to "check-in", which is a way of telling us your whereabouts.
-When you check-in someplace, we'll tell your friends where they can find you and recommend places to go & things to do nearby.
-People check-in at all kind of places - cafes, Comprar soma de descuento, bars, restaurants, parks, homes, offices.
+People use foursquare to “check-in”, which is a way of telling us your whereabouts.
+When you check-in someplace, we’ll tell your friends where they can find you and recommend places to go & things to do nearby.
+People check-in at all kind of places – cafes, bars, restaurants, parks, homes, offices.

 Not just your friends, either.
-Just watch the latest check-ins scroll by on the foursquare home page, and you will get lots of interesting tidbits about lots of people, South Dakota SD.
-I was starting to groan about the usual privacy questions---who owns the location data, how long does foursquare hold it, how hard will it be for an unhappy spouse or employer to get hold of it, can the company sell it to business partners---when I moved on to work on the next slide.
+Just watch the latest check-ins scroll by on the foursquare home page, and you will get lots of interesting tidbits about lots of people.
+I was starting to groan about the usual privacy questions—who owns the location data, how long does foursquare hold it, how hard will it be for an unhappy spouse or employer to get hold of it, can the company sell it to business partners—when I moved on to work on the next slide.

 And then I woke up this morning to discover that foursquare had cut a deal with Harvard University.
-As Harvard's official organ, Soma ordine on-line, the Gazette, explains,
+As Harvard’s official organ, the Gazette, explains,

 The service, which is accessible from smartphones and other mobile devices, enables students and visitors to explore the campus and surrounding neighborhoods while sharing information about their favorite places.